Inode: Details

-A file system relies on data structures about the files, as opposed to the contents of that file.
+A file system relies on data structures about the files, as opposed to the contents of those files.
 The former are called metadata—data that describes data.
 Each file is associated with an inode, which is identified by an integer, often referred to as an i-number or inode number.

 Inodes store information about files and directories (folders), such as file ownership, access mode (read, write, execute permissions), and file type.
 The data may be called stat data, in reference to the stat system call that provides the data to programs.

 The inode number indexes a table of inodes on the file system.
 From the inode number, the kernel's file system driver can access the inode contents, including the location of the file, thereby allowing access to the file.
-A file's inode number can be found using the ls -i command.
-The ls -i command prints the inode number in the first column of the report.
+A file's inode number can be found using the ls -i command, which prints the inode number in the first column of its output.

 On many older file systems, inodes are stored in one or more fixed-size areas that are set up at file system creation time, so the maximum number of inodes is fixed at file system creation, limiting the maximum number of files the file system can hold.
 A typical allocation heuristic for inodes in a file system is one inode for every 2K bytes contained in the filesystem.

 Some Unix-style file systems such as JFS, XFS, ZFS, OpenZFS, ReiserFS, btrfs, and APFS omit a fixed-size inode table, but must store equivalent data in order to provide equivalent capabilities.
 Common alternatives to the fixed-size table include B-trees and the derived B+ trees.